Yes, Penn State does include local biodiversity into any planning and development process. For example:

 • During the construction of new buildings, the LEED V4 policy is the guiding document for planning and development related to protecting and restoring natural habitat, as well as conducting environmental assessments.
 It requires preservation and protection from all development and construction activity in any Greenfield areas on the site and that native and adapted species only will be used.

-• The Campus Master Plan map designates Environmental Resource areas/Environmentally Sensitive Areas/Protected Areas to recognize the importance of maintaining the quality of both potable and surface waters and the need to protect local ecological communities.
+• The Campus Master Plan designates Environmental Resource areas/Environmentally Sensitive Areas/Protected Areas to recognize the importance of maintaining the quality of both potable and surface waters and the need to protect local ecological communities.
+The planning and development of Penn State’s campuses strives to exemplify the University’s commitment to environmental stewardship and balances the needs of present and future generations.
 Approximately 860 acres of land are in this land use category.

 Examples of how Penn State acts to include local biodiversity into planning and development include: